Mortgages

 You can usually get an Approval in Principle (AIP) within 10 working days, but a mortgage offer will take longer, depending on the situation.

-If you’re remortgaging or switching lenders, the whole process typically takes a few weeks.
+If you’re remortgaging or switching lenders, the whole process typically takes around six to eight weeks.

-If you’re buying a property, it can take several months from when you apply for a mortgage, to completion.
+If you’re buying a property for the first time, it can take several months from when you apply for a mortgage to completion.
 Read our guide How to prepare for a mortgage application to ensure the process is as quick and smooth as possible.

 Different circumstances?